 Jermaine, a pastoral ministries graduate, has worn many hats during his time ministering to others.
 Currently, he’s an executive pastor in Charleston, SC, and an interim executive pastor in Charlotte, NC, but he also advises and does consultation work for other churches.
 His training at PCC, especially his ministerial classes, helped him to be what any group or individual he worked with needed.
 “I used to see myself as just a pastor, or that’s all I wanted to do,” he said.
 “But I’ve realized that I’m a little bit more than that because different people need something different.
 I’ve been equipped over the years with not only my education, but my experience to not only be a pastor, but to be a mentor, to be an advisor, to be a consultant, and to be a better friend,” he said.
-“It’s meeting people where they are.
-And that’s probably the most difficult part—understanding the context and understanding the specific calling so that we can help them walk and focus on that.”
+“It’s meeting people where they are.”

 Inspired by his evangelist father, Pastor Watkins felt led to go into the ministry himself, but as a pastor who cultivates and grows his congregation.
 As others heard of his calling, Jermaine’s journey soon shifted away from his Bahamian home and toward a Christian college in Northwest Florida.
 “One of my mentors, Cranston Knowles (’93, ’95, ’04, ’06), went [to PCC].
 He actually put me in a corner and was like, this is where you need to go.
 If I was going to be trained to be in ministry, I needed to be in one of the best places for ministry,” he explained.